thatcsharpguy/thatcsharpguy.com/content/posts/2021-01-09-creating-dotnet-tool-scratch-part-1.md

 tags: software-engineering, testing, dotnet, c-sharp
 ---

+ > This is a rough draft: explanations are incomplete and there may be spelling mistakes.
+I just made it public for people that have a hard time copying commands from a video.

 If you speak spanish and prefer to see me coding this, you can do so in this video: [Ingeniería de software  - Comenzando con nuestro proyecto](https://youtu.be/wXseAL7NCnk).

 Lockdown is a static website generator written in C# that works as a [.NET tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools).